Highly irregular separated nets: Introduction

-\begin{remark*} In \cite{HKW2014} and \cite{laczkovich92} the notion of \emph{bounded displacement} equivalence of separated nets and uniformly discrete sets is considered.
-Two separated nets $X$ and $Y$ are said to be bounded displacement equivalent if there is a bijection $f\colon X\to Y$ such that the quantity \begin{linenomath}
+Theorem~\ref{thm:main_result_weak} may be of interest for the study of bounded displacement equivalence of separated nets; two separated nets $X,Y\subset\R^d$ are \emph{bounded displacement} equivalent if there is a bijection $f\colon X\to Y$ such that the quantity \begin{linenomath}

 \end{linenomath} is finite.
-Bounded displacement equivalence is a stronger notion than bilip\-schitz equivalence.
-Therefore, the separated nets provided by Theorem~\ref{thm:main_result} are, in particular, non-equivalent to the integer lattice in the sense of bounded displacement.
-However, Theorem~\ref{thm:main_result} actually says something stronger about these separated nets in the language of bounded displacement.
-For any separated net $X\subseteq \R^{d}$ satisfying the assertions of Theorem~\ref{thm:main_result} and any bijection $f\colon X\to\Z^{d}$ we have that \begin{linenomath}
+Equivalence of nets under mappings with bounded displacement was studied in the work of Laczkovich~\cite{laczkovich92}, who characterised separated nets $X$ bounded displacement equivalent to $\Z^d$ in terms of the density of $X$ in bounded subsets of $\R^d$.
+In several subsequent works, such as \cite{Solomon2011, Aliste, Solomon2014} or \cite{HKW2014}, researchers were mainly interested in determining whether separated nets from some natural class are bounded displacement equivalent to $\Z^d$.
+On the other hand, it is easy to see that bounded displacement equivalence is a \emph{stronger} notion than bilip\-schitz equivalence.
+Therefore, a separated net in $\R^d$ bilipschitz non-equivalent to $\Z^d$ (such as the ones provided by \cite{BK1}) is, in particular, non-equivalent to the integer lattice in the sense of bounded displacement.
+In this direction, however, Theorem~\ref{thm:main_result_weak} provides us with stronger information: \begin{prop} For any separated net $X\subseteq \R^{d}$ satisfying the assertions of Theorem~\ref{thm:main_result_weak} and any bijection $f\colon X\to\Z^{d}$ we have that \begin{linenomath}